Effect-TS/io/docs/modules/Effect.ts.md

-Returns an effect that will timeout this effect, returning either the default value if the timeout elapses before the effect has produced a value or returning the result of applying the function `f` to the success value of the effect.
+Returns an effect that will timeout this effect, returning either the default value if the timeout elapses before the effect has produced a value or returning the result of applying the function `onSuccess` to the success value of the effect.

 If the timeout elapses without producing a value, the running effect will